 What about Apple's Bootcamp?

 If you rather not use a third-party solution, consider Apple's Boot Camp.
 Built into macOS, the software isn't run on virtualization technology.
-Instead, it lets you boot your Mac into another operating system at startup, either a separate version of macOS or copy of Windows 8, Windows 8.1, or Windows 10.
+Instead, it lets you boot your Mac into another operating system at startup, either a separate version of macOS or a copy of Windows 8, Windows 8.1, or Windows 10.

 About Windows licenses